Omegapoint security review questionnaire

 There are many ways a team can design a deployment pipeline.
 Team size and composition, combined with architecture, source code organization and system size place different requirements on branch models and deployment.
 There is no one-size-fits-all.

 We are looking for a structured approach where everyone in the team works and agrees on a model.
-The antithesis is a team where most developers work one way, but a few “heroes” are free to work outside the model.
-A lightweight approach can be a README in the source code repository that outlines the way the team works, in combination with a backlog (in typical open-source fashion.)
+A lightweight approach to documentation can be a README file in the source code repository that outlines how the team works in combination with a backlog (in a typical open-source fashion.)

 Make sure that the team has considered the following: